What IS Executive Presence?

 Psychologists report that this questioning technique works because it disrupts any self-serving motive from the gossiper.
 Once they’ve responded you can then easily say: “You might want to discuss this with him/her personally.”

-Women who have powered up their presence don’t gossip.
+Executives who have powered up their presence don’t gossip.
 They understand that what people hear has a lasting impact on their own reputation.

 Every job in every industry has some element that doesn’t run as smoothly as we’d like.
 We all encounter problems that frustrate us.
 Leaders who have powered up their presence understand that what people feel, when they hear complaining, is demotivated.